randy3k/radian/README.md

 at your user home directory.
 If a local `.radian_profile` is present at the working directory, that file is used instead.
 The options could be also specified in `.Rprofile` file, however, it is less recommended because 1. the settings are not persistent when vanilla mode is used;
-2. it is conflicted with the use of packret.
+2. it is conflicted with the use of `packret`.

 *Do not copy the whole configuration, just specify what you need!*